hyphanet/scripts/README.md

   (Already installed by `setup-release-environment`.)
 Note that this requires setting a product name and email address on the "APIs & Auth" > "Consent Screen" page.
-  To avoid the application launching a browser as in the authentication directed by the quick start guide, create an "installed application" OAuth client ID and use give `--auth_type cmdline`.
+  To avoid the application launching a browser as in the authentication directed by the quick start guide, create an "installed application" OAuth client ID and change `googleDriveAuth` in `freenetrc` to `"cmdline"`.
 * A jarsigner certificate.
 This can be a self-signed one, though once (or if) one exists for FPI one should use it.
 See [here](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html).
 For example: `keytool -genkeypair -keyalg RSA -sigalg SHA256withRSA -keysize 4096 -dname "cn=Robert Releaserson, o=The Freenet Project Inc, c=US" -alias freenet -storepass SomePassphrase -validity 365 -keystore ~/.keystore`
  * Set freenetrc `jarsignerAlias` and `jarsignerPassword` to the alias and store passphrase, respectively.
 * For the Java installer: [launch4j](http://sourceforge.net/projects/launch4j/)